Entering the French market: how to overcome digital marketing challenges in France

 The media landscape in France is more serious than the UK

 The media landscape in France is different than in the UK.
-For one, there are no tabloids in France meaning the more fun, light-hearted campaigns that work well in the UK do not work well in France, getting no to minimal pick-up.
+For one, there are no tabloids in France meaning the more fun, light-hearted campaigns that work well in the UK do not work well in France.

-News stories in France, in general, are more serious and usually need to be backed up by data, interviews and well-known sources before it is considered credible enough to be covered.
+In general, news stories in France, tend to be more serious and usually need to be backed up by data, interviews and well-known sources before being considered credible enough to be covered.
 This needs to be considered when creating a French PR strategy, as it is not enough to simply translate an English campaign.

 Credibility is everything